HomePlayer TipsSpacing and Movement - Moving Without the Ball

 Cutting and Spacing

 See Cutting and Faking.
-If you just passed the ball to a teammate, don't stand still - cut!
+After passing, don't stand still - cut!
 Pass and cut and fill another spot on the perimeter.

-Cutters must "cut with a purpose" and try to get open for a pass, and not just make a lazy cut to the basket.
-The cutter should make a good fake, a hard cut, have his hands ready and expect to get the pass for a quick score.
+"Cut with a purpose".
+Cut hard and try to get open for a pass.
+Don't just make a lazy cut to the basket.
+Make a good initial fake, then a hard cut, and have your hands ready and expect to get the pass for a quick score.
 An adjacent perimeter player will usually fill the spot vacated by the cutter.

 If a perimeter player is being over-played (denied) by the defender, he/she should back-cut through and fill another spot on the perimeter.
 Or make a V-cut, taking the defender inside and quickly cutting back out for the pass.
 Or curl around a post player inside.
 Or set a screen.

 If the cutter does not receive the pass, he/she should get out to the arc, filling an open spot on the perimeter, and not "get stuck" inside or along the baseline, which clogs things up.
-The cutter could also screen for the post player inside.
+The cutter could also screen for the post player inside, or just give the post defender a little "bump" when cutting through.

 Reggie Miller